Universal quantum control with dynamical correction: General framework

-where the square of the off-diagonal matrix elements $|\mathcal{M}_{kn}(t)|^2$, $k\ne n$, indicates the probability of the unwanted transitions from the desired path $|\mu_k(t)\rangle$ to other paths $|\mu_n(t)\rangle$'s.
-When $K=2$, Eq.~(\ref{overlap}) recovers the results obtained by the perturbation theory in the two-level systems~\cite{Daems2013Robust,Dridi2020Optimal,Liang2024Nonadiabatic}.
+where the square of the off-diagonal elements $|\mathcal{M}_{kn}(t)|^2$, with $k\ne n$, indicate the probability of the unwanted transition from the desired path $|\mu_k(t)\rangle$ to the other paths $|\mu_n(t)\rangle$'s.
+When $K=2$, Eq.~(\ref{overlap}) recovers the results obtained with the perturbation theory for two-level systems~\cite{Daems2013Robust,Dridi2020Optimal,Liang2024Nonadiabatic}.
 It is straightforward to see that the error can be suppressed to the second order of $\epsilon$ when

-\emph{A brief recipe for error correction.} --- Equation~(\ref{errorcondition}) holds under at least three mechanisms: (1) The integral kernel in Eq.~(\ref{errorcondition}) can be divided into multiple and even infinite segments, and then the integral over each segment can be nullified, e.g., the adiabatic condition~\cite{Vitanov2017Stiumlated}.
+\emph{A brief recipe for dynamical correction.} Equation~(\ref{errorcondition}) holds under at least three mechanisms: (1) The integral kernel of $\mathcal{M}_{kn}(t)$ can be divided into multiple and even infinite segments, and the integral over each segment can be nullified under the adiabatic condition~\cite{Vitanov2017Stiumlated}.
 (2) The kernel itself is a periodic function~\cite{Daems2013Robust,Dridi2020Optimal} or can be designed to be an inversely symmetrical function~\cite{Liu2021Super} such that the integral over the entire time domain vanishes.
-(3) By appropriately setting the global phases $f_k(t)$'s so that $\langle\mu_k(t)|H_1(t)|\mu_n(t)\rangle$ is a slowly-varying function with time in comparison to the exponential function $\exp[-if_k(t)+if_n(t)]$, then the overall integral approaches vanishing~\cite{Jing2015Nonperturbative}.
+(3) By appropriately setting the global phases $f_k(t)$'s so that $\langle\mu_k(t)|H_1(t)|\mu_n(t)\rangle$ is a slowly varying function with time in comparison to the exponential function $\exp[-if_k(t)+if_n(t)]$, the overall integral is neutralized~\cite{Jing2015Nonperturbative}.
 In other words, if we have

 then the systematic errors can be corrected.
-To some extent, the correction mechanism (3) relaxes the strict requirement over the multiple vanishing segments of the integral in mechanism (1) and avoids the precise design about the periodic behavior exhibited by the integral kernel in mechanism (2).
+To some extent, the dynamical-correction mechanism 3 relaxes the strict requirement over multiple vanishing segments of the integral in mechanism 1 and avoids the precise design of the periodic behavior exhibited by the integral kernel in mechanism 2.